Sayan-stg/project1/README.md

 ------------------------
 4. Running the Game

-1. Install Python, if it isn't already installed.
-2. Save the script as: tic_tac_toe.py
-3. Open your Command Prompt or Terminal.
-4. To run the program, type:
-python tic_tac_toe.py
-5. Observe whatever is displayed on the screen.
+step 1.
+Install Python, if it isn't already installed. step 2.
+Save the script as: tic_tac_toe.py step 3.
+Open your Command Prompt or Terminal. step 4.
+To run the program, type: python tic_tac_toe.py step 5.
+Observe whatever is displayed on the screen.
 ---------------------------------

 5. What You Learn From This Project